Nuyoahwjl/HCR/README.md

 # Health Check Recommendation
-This project is a health check recommendation system built using LangChain, LangGraph, and DeepSeek LLM.
+This project is a health check recommendation system built using LangChain, and DeepSeek LLM.
 It uses RAG technology to recommend health check packages based on user information.

 ### 🗂️Folder Structure